Immigration Documents

 - SEVIS

-US law requires international students, scholars, and their dependents to provide valid immigration documents when entering the United States.
-These documents be kept up to date and in a student/scholar/dependent's possession at all times.
-ISSS recommends that Emory's international community members carry copies of their documents with them while in the Atlanta area, and original documents when traveling outside Atlanta.
-Original immigration documents must be presented returning to the US after traveling internationally.
+US law requires international students, scholars and their dependents to provide valid immigration documents when entering the United States.
+These documents should be kept up to date and in a student/scholar/dependent's possession at all times.
+ISSS recommends that Emory's international community members carry copies of their documents with them while in the Atlanta area and original documents when traveling outside Atlanta.
+Original immigration documents must be presented when returning to the US after traveling internationally.
 For more information on travel within the US and abroad, visit ISSS' Travel page.

 Passport